pygame/pygame/docs/reST/ref/draw.rst

    :param int border_radius: (optional) used for drawing rectangle with rounded corners.
       The supported range is [0, min(height, width) / 2], with 0 representing a rectangle
       without rounded corners.
+   :param int border_top_left_radius: (optional) used for setting the value of top left
+      border.
+If you don't set this value, it will use the border_radius value.
+   :param int border_top_right_radius: (optional) used for setting the value of top right
+      border.
+If you don't set this value, it will use the border_radius value.
+   :param int border_bottom_left_radius: (optional) used for setting the value of bottom left
+      border.
+If you don't set this value, it will use the border_radius value.
+   :param int border_bottom_right_radius: (optional) used for setting the value of bottom right
+      border.
+If you don't set this value, it will use the border_radius value.

+         | if ``border_radius < 1`` it will draw rectangle without rounded corners
+         | if any of border radii has the value ``< 0`` it will use value of the border_radius
+         | If sum of radii on the same side of the rectangle is greater than the rect size the radii
+         | will get scaled

    :returns: a rect bounding the changed pixels, if nothing is drawn the
       bounding rect's position will be the position of the given ``rect``